martis42/depend_on_what_you_use/docs/project_design_rationales.md

 However, it makes the `.d` file impractical for DWYU.
 We need to know if header `a.h` was included directly in `c.cpp` or is used transitively by `b.h`.
 Without this distinction we cannot compare the include statements to the list of direct dependencies.

+At the time of writing this no way could be found to configure GCC to generate `.d` files matching our requirements.